LeoLuxo/functional-rupees/README.md

 You can configure all these settings under the "Options" tab in the upper-right corner of the spawnmenu, under "Stuff", "Functional Rupees".

 They come with pick-up and drop sound.
-The rupees do not collide with players, are easy to collect, but are still useable as normal physics-entities.
+The rupees do not collide with players, but are still useable as normal physics-entities.

 You can visit this addon's [workshop page](https://steamcommunity.com/sharedfiles/filedetails/?id=1234633466) to install it.